BRIXTON NIGHTS BY AMY TOLLYFIELD IS OUT NOW

 You can read two of the reviews in their entirety by using the links further down this page.

 My second anthology of poetry, Toy Soldiers, containing poetry written while living in Bristol, will be released by Olympia Publishers later this year (now available to buy; visit the ‘Books’ tab on this website to find out more and to make your purchase. http://www.amytollyfield.com/books).

 I would describe myself as an authentic performer, writer and person.
-I have a Master’s degree in Shakespeare Studies (Birmingham, 2014) and a Bachelor’s Honours degree in Drama and Theatre Practice (Hull, 2012).
-I am a former registered member of the National Youth Theatre, and I identify as gay.
+I have a Master’s degree in Shakespeare Studies (Birmingham, 2014) and a Bachelor of Arts (Honours) degree in Drama and Theatre Practice (Hull, 2012).
+I am a former registered member of the National Youth Theatre, and I identify as lesbian.

-I encourage you to explore my site, buy my books and watch my poetry performed through this site.
+I encourage you to explore my site, buy my books and watch my poetry performance videos under the ‘Watch’ tab.

 I wish you all the very best.